Definition

 Guides

-- Sales capacity planning: quota, attainment, ramp, and what to watch: A practical guide to sales capacity: estimate bookings capacity using headcount, quota, expected attainment, and ramped vs ramping mix.
+- Sales capacity planning: quota, attainment, ramp, and what to watch: Sales capacity planning guide with calculator logic: estimate bookings from headcount, quota, attainment, and ramped vs ramping mix.

 - Pipeline coverage and sales cycle math: set realistic targets (and avoid sandbagging): A practical guide to pipeline coverage: connect quota, win rate, sales cycle length, and CAC/payback constraints to set realistic growth targets.